DefangLabs/defang-docs/docs/use-cases/use-cases.md

 ## Web Services and APIs

 Defang can be used to deploy web services and APIs.
-You can use any programming language you like, and you can use the built-in AI assistant to help you get started.
+You can use any programming language you like, and you can use the built-in AI agent to help you get started.

 Defang is a great choice for stateless web services and APIs because it takes care of all the heavy lifting such as configuring [networking](../concepts/networking.mdx), [security](../concepts/security.md), and [observability](../concepts/observability.md), and will give you a nice, [horizontally scalable](https://12factor.net/concurrency) deployment.